Teaching Excellence Awards 2017

-Now in its seventh year, the Teaching Excellence Awards (or TEAs for short) continues to recognise those lecturers and tutors at Strathclyde who inspire us and stimulate our learning.
+Now in its eighth year, the Teaching Excellence Awards (or TEAs for short) continues to recognise those lecturers and tutors at Strathclyde who inspire us and stimulate our learning.
 They provide the students in their classes with intellectually challenging experiences in an innovative and supportive environment.
 They are exemplary teachers who actively engage students in the learning process and foster a learning community.
 They think of us, the students, as much more than just a number or line in their job description that they have to fulfil, but as an individual.

 2017 TEA Categories